logo for strength-and-power-for-volleyball.com

 A limited range of motion can compromise your volleyball playing skills or affect your ability to speed up or slow down when making plays on the court.

-Before practice or competition
+Before Practice or Competition

 After a warm up, static stretching can be effective for increasing the elasticity of muscles that are tight and help decrease the likelihood of injuries.
-When static stretching for increased muscle length, a good time to static stretch may be after a foam roll routine.
+This is why a cool down for volleyball is important.

 If static stretches are performed prior to a workout requiring explosive movements, the stretches may be counterproductive.
 Muscles are less responsive during the time immediately after static stretching.
 Static stretches confuse muscle and tendon reflexes which may throw off an athletes coordination.

-A volleyball warm up should contain volleyball dynamic flexibility exercises.
+A volleyball warm up should contain dynamic flexibility exercises.
 Dynamic means the stretching is active.
-Stretching while you’re moving warms up your body, preparing for movement while also activating your nervous system.
+Stretching while you're moving warms up your body, preparing for movement while also activating your nervous system.

-After practice or competition
+After Practice or Competition

-Static stretching often feels good and can be relaxing, but static stretching isn’t always necessary.
+Static stretching often feels good and can be relaxing, but static stretching isnt always necessary.
 Only static stretch with a purpose.
 If you already have adequate flexibility, you are probably wasting your time.
 In fact, overly lengthened muscles can lead to problems such as muscular imbalances, thrown off muscular firing patterns, and possibly injury.

 An increase in flexibility may come at the expense of giving up stability or explosive power necessary for your volleyball performance.

 A flexibility deficiency rarely occurs in isolation.
 Flexibility is usually related to a deficiency in strength and sometimes posture.
-Tight athletes have been known to significantly improve their flexibility just by participating in a balanced strength training program.
+Tight athletes have been known to significantly improve their flexibility just by participating in a balanced volleyball training program.

 Static Flexibility Exercises

-1. Sitting Toe Touch
+Sitting Toe Touch

-• Purpose:
+Purpose:

 To improve flexibility of the hamstrings and low back muscles.

-• Starting Position:
+Starting Position:

 Sit with your torso vertical and legs straight.

-• Action:
+Action:

 Lean forward and grab your toes with your hands.
 Slightly pull the toes toward your upper body.

-• Coaching cues:
+Coaching cues:

-If you can’t reach your toes, you can use a rope to assist the stretch.
+If you cant reach your toes, you can use a rope to assist the stretch.

-2. Side Quadriceps Stretch
+Side Quadriceps Stretch

-• Purpose:
+Purpose:

 To stretch the quadriceps and hip flexors.

-• Starting Position:
+Starting Position:

 Lie on your side with your legs straight.

-• Action:
+Action:

 Grab the ankle of your top leg, flex your knee and pull your heel slowly towards your buttocks.

-3. Semi-straddle
+Semi-straddle

-• Purpose:
+Purpose:

 To stretch the hamstrings and lower back muscles.

-• Starting Position:
+Starting Position:

 Sit with your torso vertical and legs straight.

-• Action:
+Action:

 Place the sole of one foot on the inner side of the other leg.
 The outer side of the foot should be resting on the ground.
 Lean forward and grab your toes of the straight leg with your hands.
 Slightly pull the toes toward your upper body.

-• Coaching cues:
+Coaching cues:

-If you can’t reach your toes, you can use a rope to assist the stretch.
+If you cant reach your toes, you can use a rope to assist the stretch.

-4. Straddle
+Straddle

-• Purpose:
+Purpose:

 To stretch your hamstrings, low back muscles, and the muscles on the inside part of your thighs.

-• Starting Position:
+Starting Position:

 Sit with your legs straight and spread far apart.

-• Action:
+Action:

 With both hands, grab the toes of one foot.
 Pull your chest toward your toes.
 Return to the start position and repeat to the other side.

-5. Butterfly
+Butterfly

-• Purpose:
+Purpose:

 To stretch the muscles on the inside part of your thighs.

-• Starting Position:
+Starting Position:

 Sit with your torso vertical.
 Bend your knees and bring the soles of your feet together.
 Pull your feet toward your body.
 Place your hands on your feet and elbows on your legs.

-• Action:
+Action:

 Pull your torso forward as you push down on your knees with your elbows.

-6. Straight Arms Behind Back
+Straight Arms Behind Back

-• Purpose:
+Purpose:

 To stretch the chest and the front side of the arms.

-• Starting Position:
+Starting Position:

 Stand up and place both your arms behind your back interlocking your fingers.

-• Action:
+Action:

 Extend your elbows fully.
 Slowly raise your arms, keeping your elbows straight.

-7. Behind-Neck Stretch
+Behind-Neck Stretch

-• Purpose:
+Purpose:

 To stretch your triceps and back muscles.

-• Starting Position:
+Starting Position:

 Raise your arm up and place your hand behind your shoulder while flexing your elbow.

-• Action:
+Action:

 Grab your elbow with your other hand and pull your elbow back behind your head.

-8. Cross Arm in Front of Chest
+Cross Arm in Front of Chest

-• Purpose:
+Purpose:

 To stretch shoulder and back muscles.

-• Starting Position:
+Starting Position:

 Grab your arm just above your elbow.

-• Action:
+Action:

 Pull your arm across your chest.

-9. Arms Straight Up Above Head
+Arms Straight Up Above Head

-• Purpose:
+Purpose:

 To stretch your lats (back muscles).

-• Starting Position:
+Starting Position:

 Stand with fingers interlocked and palms facing out.

-• Action:
+Action:

 Slowly straighten arms above head with palms facing up.

-10. Side Bend With Straight Arms
+Side Bend With Straight Arms

-• Purpose:
+Purpose:

 To stretch your obliques (side ab muscles), back muscles, and the serratus anterior (a shoulder muscle near your scapulae and ribs).

-• Starting Position:
+Starting Position:

 Stand with fingers interlocked and palms facing out.
 Slowly straighten arms above head with palms facing up.

-• Action:
+Action:

 While keeping your arms straight, lean to the side.